camunda/camunda-docs-manual/content/reference/rest/deployment/get-resource.md

 ---

-Retrieves a single deployment resource by resource id for the given deployment.
+Retrieves a deployment resource by resource id for the given deployment.

 # Method